petter-holmberg/cpp-ref/stl.md

     void cApiFunction(const int* ints, size_t numInts);
     if (!v.empty()) // &v[0] undefined if vector is empty
         cApiFunction(&v[0], v.size());

+A `vector` only deals with properly initialized objects.
+This is not a requirement on `array` and built-in arrays.
+[Stroustrup13](#Stroustrup13) §31.4.1.3

 Never use `vector<bool>` as a container, instead use `deque<bool>` or a non-STL alternative like `bitset<bool>`.
 [Meyers01](#Meyers01) §18 [Sutter02](#Sutter02) §6